smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/GetSystemTime/index.md

 : SDL

 Purpose
-: Obtain current UTC time
+: Obtain current <span title="Universal Time Coordinate">UTC</span> time

 When an application needs to start a protected service with SDL core the app sends a certificate to SDL during the TLS or DTLS handshake process.
-In order to validate the certificate and to check whether this certificate is not expired SDL core needs an accurate UTC system time value.
+In order to validate the certificate and to check whether this certificate is not expired SDL core needs an accurate <span title="Universal Time Coordinate">UTC</span> system time value.

 ### Request